Our Columbus, OH Medical Malpractice Lawyer Can Help You Get the Compensation You Deserve

 - Loss of enjoyment of life

-If you are the surviving family member of a patient that died due to medical negligence, you can also file a wrongful death claim, which may help you recover damages for:
+If you are the surviving family member of a patient who died due to medical negligence, you can also file a wrongful death claim, which may help you recover damages for:

 - Funeral expenses